tordans/flyingsparks-blog/images-for--openstreetmap-org-user-tordans-diary/2020-12-fahrradstativ/blogpost-draft.md

 **OK: Mounting (Goal 3).** The mounting is OK, but the screws are not ideal.
 I would love to have a setup that allows to change the height with one hand more or less -- ideally while moving.
 I like the construction detail (realised by a cable tie for now) that allows me keep the main "tube" in the guide piece without fixing the screws, yet.

 Another improvement would be to be able to turn the field of view to the left/right.
 This would allow me to see just a bit more of the sidewalk and house entries whenever I take pictures from both sides of a street.
-Which would make working with those images for mapping even easier.
+That would make working with those images for mapping even easier.

 **Great: GPS.** I am really pleased with the quality of GPS.
 It's a lot better than that of my iPhone.
-A small disadvantage is: It takes a while to connect, so I need to remember not to start moving right away but wait a bit.
+A small disadvantage is, that it takes a while to connect.
+I need to remember not to start moving right away but wait a bit.
 Otherwise the images will have no GPS at all (not even a bad GPS) and the uploader will show an error and ignore the image.

 I also noticed missing GPS below bridges which results in no images being uploaded.
-A while ago I suggested to add an interpolation feature for those cases (https://forum.mapillary.com/t/feature-request-continue-creating-pictures-even-if-gps-is-red/2805).
+Which reminds me, that a while ago I suggested to add an interpolation feature for those cases (https://forum.mapillary.com/t/feature-request-continue-creating-pictures-even-if-gps-is-red/2805).

 To test the quality of the GPS, the Deriviste app https://osm.cycle.travel/deriviste/ is a good indicator.
-In this case, it places the tree nearly at the right position.
-Which is a lot better than what I experienced in 2018 when I experimented with pictures taken from my iPhone (https://github.com/mapillary/mapillary-js/issues/272).
+In this test, it places the tree nearly at the right position.
+Which is a lot better than what I experienced in 2018 when I experimented with pictures taken from my iPhone (see https://github.com/mapillary/mapillary-js/issues/272).

 ![Picture](https://tordans.github.io/flyingsparks-blog/images-for--openstreetmap-org-user-tordans-diary/2020-12-fahrradstativ/deriviste-gps-test.jpg)